 Adjusting for Stage of Development

 In what follows, the robustness of this conclusion of failing productivity growth is tested by refining the comparability with benchmarks to account for expected transitional growth dynamics.
-It could be argued that the observed LAC’s subpar performance is a temporary phase of a longer process.
+It could be argued that the observed subpar performance of LAC countries is a temporary phase of a longer process.
 If it can be expected that LAC countries would organically speed up to attain normal growth results in due course, crude comparisons with benchmarks at a point in time could be misleading.
 In what follows, we look at how productivity and factor accumulation growth contributions tend to evolve over the course of economic development in order to adjust growth comparisons with benchmarks by stage of development.

 A lower stage of development may be associated with high growth because low levels of the capital stock lead to higher investment returns (traditional transitional convergence) and also because there are more low-hanging fruits to facilitate catching up with the productivity frontier (emulating technology as well as economic policies and institutions).
-However, the opposite association could hold because a lower stage of development may also be dysfunctional to growth because of poor institutions distorting the workings of underdeveloped economies despite potentially favorable growth opportunities, and may itself be the result of low growth bringing about political economy conditions inimical to growth.
-The exercise in this section is not a causal analysis but a stylized description of how growth normally evolves over the course of economic development, so that a country’s normal or expected growth can be better ascertained taking into account its stage of development.
+On the other hand, country characteristics (e.g., policies, institutions) that lead to low growth thereby also lead to low levels of development, generating a positive correlation between a country’s stage of development and its growth rate.
+Moreover, low development itself may generate political economy conditions inimical to high growth rates. .
+In this exercise, we do not take a position on the specific causes of the relationship between backwardness and growth; our goal is simply a stylized description of how growth normally evolves over the course of economic development, so that a country’s normal or expected growth can be better ascertained taking into account its stage of development.
 Whether or not a lower stage of development is associated on average with a growth kick (unconditional transitional convergence) is an empirical matter.

 For the purpose at hand, we measure the stage of development of a country as its output per capita relative to the US at any given point in time (in logarithmic terms).
 With this metric of stage of development, transitional convergence would imply that progress in development (per capita output closer to the US’s) is associated with less growth.
 If this is what the evidence shows, then adjustments would be needed to reflect the effective underlying growth shortfall to leave aside the effect of differences in stages of development.
 When a LAC country is more developed than the comparator, subpar growth could be excused to some extent; when a LAC country is less developed than the comparator, its observed growth shortfall would underestimate the effective one.
 In contrast, if the evidence shows divergence (higher relative output is associated with more growth), the opposite adjustments would be needed.